nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 # Description

-NeonClusters deploy two general purpose reverse HTTP/TCP proxy services:
+neonCLUSTERs deploy two general purpose reverse HTTP/TCP proxy services:

 * **neon-proxy-public** which is responsible for routing external network traffic (e.g. from an Internet facing load balancer or router) to cluster services.